Only Child? How to Be the Best Caregiver for Your Aging Parent

 Whether this includes installing rails in the shower or near the toilet, a wheelchair-accessible ramp, or an electric lift on the stairs, these additions will help to make sure your parent goes through the day with fewer obstacles.
 For parents who require electrical equipment, such as monitors or IV pumps, you may find that some minor electrical adjustments are needed as well.

 The type and level of care will vary from parent to parent.
 There is no “one size fits all” approach.
 However, you will get tired and frustrated from time to time, and this is no reflection on you.
 What you need to remember is that you matter, too!

 It is critical for your own health and wellness to have some time to yourself.
 This can simply mean 30 minutes to take a walk, or a few hours to meet up with friends.

 When these occasions arise, there is no shame in hiring a professional caregiver to come in and relieve you for a while.
 You will not be able to do everything yourself 100% of the time.
-They are trained in the proper care needed, are professional and will give your parent the opportunity to meet and chat with someone new.
+They are trained and will give your parent the opportunity to meet and chat with someone new.